 The future success of the Company is driven the long-term relationships with our customers.
-We are committed to conducting business honestly, transparently and with integrity.
+The Directors are committed to conducting business honestly, transparently and with integrity.
 Understanding the needs and challenges of our customers allows us to help them to succeed.
 We work in partnership with public and private customers across the globe, enabling them to deliver critical programmes and services, adding value to their operations.
 We seek to solve their challenges through excellent operational performance and the introduction of innovative solutions and technology to support their longer-term needs.
-Further information on how we mange our relationships with our clients is outlined above in Principal Risks and Uncertainties.